tactcomplabs/sst-tools/documentation/SST-NeuralNet-Case-study.md

 ## Overview
 An SST design for a neural network is developed to demonstrate use cases for emerging SST features support checkpointing and debug.
+Git branches are used to capture various stages of model development so that each step can be evaluated individually.

 ## Getting Started